The key points scoring positions and maneuvers in IBJJF, Grappling Industries and More.

 - Notes: Must hold for three seconds to score points, must have the opposite knee off the mat.

-Knee-on-belly is when a competitor places their knee or shin on their opponent’s chest, ribs or belly while the opponent is on their back or side.
+Knee-on-belly is when the top competitor places their knee or shin on their opponent’s chest, ribs or belly while the opponent is on their back or side.
 The attacker must have their other knee off the ground and hold the position for at least three seconds to score.

 - Points scored: 2